Xilinx/Vitis-AI/model_zoo/README.md

 ### Performance on U200
-Measured with Vitis AI 2.5 and Vitis AI Library 2.5

 <details>
  <summary><b>Click here to view details</b></summary>

-The following table lists the performance number including end-to-end throughput and latency for each model on the `Alveo U200` board with 2 DPUCADF8H kernels running at 300Mhz:
+The following table lists the performance benchmarks, including end-to-end throughput and latency, for each model on the `Alveo U200` board with 2 DPUCADF8H kernels clocked at 300Mhz:

 | No\. | Model        | Name                                    | E2E latency (ms) Thread num =20 | E2E throughput \-fps\(Multi Thread) |